Psalm 147: 12-15, 19-20

 He sends forth his command to the earth; swiftly runs his word!

-The psalmist paints a dynamic picture of the powerful word of God.
-It is like an emissary who runs swiftly throughout the earth, both proclaiming and bringing about what has been proclaimed.
+God’s word is like an emissary who runs swiftly throughout the earth, both proclaiming and bringing about what has been proclaimed.
 God speaks, and it is accomplished.
 God promises to protect and to provide for the people, and it is done.

 He has proclaimed his word to Jacob, his statutes and his ordinances to Israel.
 He has not done thus for any other nation; his ordinances he has not made known to them.

-It is God’s special word, God’s law, that will ensure God’s continued protection and care.
-The nation of Jacob/Israel has been chosen for a unique relationship; no other nation has been so blessed.
+It is God’s word that will ensure God’s continued protection and care of Israel; no other nation has been so blessed with such a unique relationship with the creator of the world.
 No other nation has been given God’s law of life.

 This is the people of God.
 This privilege is the reason to praise God!